 Find out why Lemp Mansion is famous from ghost to ghost.
 Haunted Tours, a Mystery Dinner Theatre and other supernatural themed events are scheduled.
 See the website for details, schedules and reservations.

-In addition, the Lemp is home to a full service restaurant and lounge, six overnight guest-rooms, and a museum.
+In addition, the Lemp is home to a full service restaurant, four overnight guest suites and a museum.

 Built by the Knights of Pythias as an orphanage in 1913, the structure was later owned by the U.S. Military for more than 50 years.
-The Paranormal Task Force and the Ozark Paranormal Society have certified Pythian Castle as a haunted site.
+The Paranormal Task Force and the Ozarks Paranormal Society have certified Pythian Castle as a haunted site.
 Strange noises, unexplained voices and floating orbs have been reported in the past.
+Private and public investigations are offered.

-The Hart-Stepp hosts some of the area's most-talented artists and, apparently, a ghost or two, too.
+The River Walk Gallery hosts some of the area's most talented artists and, apparently, a ghost or two.
 Residing in the oldest home in New Madrid, circa 1840, the gallery is a ghostly hot spot on the local Chamber of Commerce's annual ghost tours.